OSU-MR/SCC/README.md

 --beta version--

-1. create a new environment in conda and activate it:
+1. Create a new environment named SCC in conda and activate it:
-   * conda create --name SCC python=3.8
+   * `conda create --name SCC python=3.8`
-   * conda activate SCC
+   * `conda activate SCC`
-   * conda install jupyterlab
+   * `conda install jupyterlab`
-   * conda install ipykernel
+   * `conda install ipykernel`
-   * python -m ipykernel install --user --name=SCC
+   * `python -m ipykernel install --user --name=SCC`

-2. Clone the repository
+2. Clone the GitHub repository to your local workstation

-3. Open brighness_correction_demo.ipynb in Anaconda, VS Code, etc.
+3. Open `brighness_correction_demo.ipynb` in Anaconda, VS Code, etc.
    * Make the SCC environment is selected
-   * Execute all cells in brighness_correction_demo.ipynb
+   * Execute all cells in `brighness_correction_demo.ipynb`

-# For installing the package (optional)
+# For installing the SCC package (optional)
-go to the path of the SCC folder run the following command: pip install -e .
+Go to the path of the SCC folder and run the following command: `pip install -e` .